ANGIECANCHON/ProblemsValiu/README.md

 # APIS EXAMPLES

-You can see the solutions through GET type services, then, I show you the cURL of the three problems:
+You can see the solutions through POST type services, then, I show you the cURL of the three problems:

 ## Problem 1
 ```